 2. Pantor Seahorse

 The Pantor Seahorse is one of the more affordable dive watches in this list.
 Pantor is a microbrand that somehow went under my radar, and I’m sure on many people’s radar as well.
-Pantor is a company based from Hong Kong and it has a pretty solid dive watch under its belt.
+Pantor is a company based in Hong Kong and it has a pretty solid dive watch under its belt.

 Earned Its Place in the Microbrand Dive Watch World